-This hike starts along a forest road which often gets DEC use to access Lows Upper Dam.
+This hike starts along a forest road.
+You may hike, bike, or ski this.
 The road is mostly flat and passes by what is called Hitchens Marsh on your left.
 This marsh is a massive expanse of land.
-The road comes to Lows Upper Dam at Hitchens Pond which is a very scenic and historic location.
+The road comes to Lows Upper Dam at Hitchens Pond, which is a very scenic and historic location.

-The trail to Lows Overlook or Hitchens Overlook is located on the right side of the road near the remnants of a couple buildings.
+The trail to Lows Overlook (or Hitchens Overlook, as it's sometimes called) is located on the right side of the road near the remnants of a couple buildings.
+No bikes are allowed on this trail; they must be left on the road.
 The trail is moderate and never gets really steep.
 The trail sweeps around the base and comes up the backside of the overlook along a long rock spine.
-To the northeast side of the spine there is a memorial to lows and very old carvings in the rock, it’s fun to explore.
+To the northeast side of the spine there is a memorial to lows and very old carvings in the rock; it’s fun to explore.

 Read our blog post, Hike and Bike to Lows Overlook.